 The QC Correspondence Circle

 An ideal method of achieving a higher level of involvement is to become a Local Secretary.
 Local Secretaries are ambassadors for QCCC and act as benefactors.
-They are paid-up members of the QC Correspondence Circle who volunteer to represent the interests of the Correspondence Circle in a specific area, country or region.
-In recognition of the service given by Local Secretaries their names are listed in AQC and/or on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.
+They are paid-up members of the Correspondence Circle who volunteer to represent the interests of QCCC in an area, country or region.
+In recognition of their service, Local Secretaries’ names are listed in AQC and/or on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.

 Providing Comments / Book Reviews

 We welcome comments from QCCC members on the papers presented in Lodge.
 For those unable to attend QC Lodge meetings on a regular basis, we also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews.
 These should be 1,000-1,500 words in length.
 Submissions should be sent via email to firstname.lastname@example.org.

 Full Membership of the Lodge

 Our By-Laws restrict the Lodge to 40 full members.
 To become a full member you would normally be expected to have delivered a paper to the Lodge.
 Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research; many are experienced, long-standing members of other research Lodges.
-Members of QC take responsibility for running the Lodge and the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange conferences and symposia.
+Members of QC manage the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange symposia and conferences.

 Join or Renew your Membership of Q.C.C.C.Join or renew